gtzan/synthesizers_cs_perspective/assignment4.md

 Synthesizer software emulation and implementing research papers
 ---------------------------------------------------------------

-This assignment comes in two versions.
+This assignment comes in three versions.
 The first version focuses on real-time implementation and software simulation of an existing synthesizer (the Yamaha DX21) and is heavier in terms of programming.
-The second version looks at the implementation of some synthesis techniques from research papers and is more focused on coding and presenting algorithms so it is less heavy in terms of programming but requires more math understanding.
+The other two versions look at the implementation of some synthesis techniques from research papers and are more focused on coding and presenting algorithms so they less heavy in terms of programming but requires more math understanding.
+The expected answer for versions 2 and 3 is not expected to be real-time and is expected to be a Python/Jupyter notebook.
 It will be easier if you work on one version or the other but if you decide to mix questions that is fine.
 As usual I will use the term familiar programming language to refer to the ones that you probably have encountered during your  studies: Python, C, C++, Java, and Javascript.
 As you probably can guess I will use the term unfamiliar programming language to refer to any other programming language such as: Haskell, OCaml, Prolog, Rust, Go, Julia, Ruby, C#, F#
 R, etc. I will use the term computer music textual languages to refer to languages that have extensive support and primitives for sound and music manipulation such as